 Starting from 2017 the pterins are included on the certificates.

-As for other schemes the performance as it is indicated by the red/green flags in the individual laboratories annual report is summarised in the annual participation certificate.
-The certificate lists the total number of pterins in the scheme, the number for which results have been submitted and the number for which satisfactory performance has been achieved.
-It is important to bear in mind that the certificate has to be backed up by the individual annual report in the case of internal or external auditing.
+Overall performance (as indicated by red/green flags in each laboratories annual report) is summarised in the annual participation certificate.
+The certificate lists the total number of analytes in the scheme, the number for which results have been submitted, and the number for which satisfactory performance has been achieved.
+It is important to bear in mind that the certificate shoulfd be viewed in conjunction with the individual annual report in the case of internal or external auditing.

-6. Preview Scheme 2024
+6. Preview Scheme 2025